Emotional Shutdown, Numbness, and Dissociation

 A Gentle Invitation

-If emotional numbness, shutdown, or dissociation feels familiar, it doesn’t mean you’re broken.
+If emotional numbness, shutdown, or dissociation feels familiar:

-I offer a free consultation call to explore whether trauma-informed therapy using EMDR and IFS could support you in reconnecting—with your emotions, your body, and yourself.
+I offer a free consultation call to explore whether EMDR and IFS therapy could help you:

 Your nervous system learned to go quiet for a reason—and it can learn to feel safe enough to come back online.